Midwest Book Review: Organization

 In a 2001 interview with The Denver Post, Cox stated that Midwest Book Review considers submissions from print on demand (POD) publications.
-"When 1st Books, iUniverse and other POD titles cross my desk, I make sure to look at them, not out of regard for these publishers – but out of regard for the authors," said Cox.
 Cox does not believe that book reviewers should be fee-based, and said, "Any reviewer that wants money from you for any purpose whatsoever is operating a scam, engaging in unethical behavior that is in violation of the publishing industry etiquette norm."
 In 2008, Midwest Book Review had gained reviewers as a result of cutbacks in print media publications.
 Cox noted, "The drastic cutbacks in newspaper and magazine space for reviews has redounded to the benefit of the Midwest Book Review and other online review sites.
 These displaced reviewers have turned to us as an outlet for their reviews previously published in print sources.
 Over the past few years we have gained at least ten reviewers this way."
 After stating that charging fees is a scam, Cox began charging a reading fee in 2011.
 However, those fees are sent directly from the author to their assigned reviewer.
 Mr. Cox, nor does any of his MBR employees/volunteers, collect any fees for themselves.
 Initially fees were only charged for e-books, but since then has expanded to include any "ebooks, pre-publication manuscripts, galleys, uncorrected proofs, ARCs, and pdf files".